GUIDELINES FOR AUTHORS

 Submitted material includes:

-A signed form that states the study was not previously published, nor has been submitted simultaneously for consideration of publication elsewhere, that states that all of the authors are in agreement with submission of the manuscript to EQOL, and that, for studies that use animal or human individuals, authors must include information regarding their institution’s ethics committee, and which identifies the official approval number;
+· A signed form that states the study was not previously published, nor has been submitted simultaneously for consideration of publication elsewhere, that states that all of the authors are in agreement with the submission of the manuscript to EQOL Journal, and that, for studies that use animal or human individuals, authors must include information regarding their institution’s ethics committee, and which identifies the official approval number;

 An original manuscript submitted for publication will be submitted to the review process as long as it fits the following criteria:

-All persons listed as authors approved its submission to EQOL;
+· All persons listed as authors approved its submission to EQOL Journal;

-The author signs a formal statement that the submitted manuscript complies with the directions and guidelines of EQOL.
+· The author signs a formal statement that the submitted manuscript complies with the directions and guidelines of EQOL Journal.

-The editors of EQOL consider plagiarism to be a serious breach of academic ethics.
-Any author who practices plagiarism (in part or totality) will be suspended for six years from submitting new submissions to EQOL.
-If such a manuscript is approved and published, public exposure of the article with a printed mark (“plagiarized” or "retracted") on each page of the published file, as well as suspension for future publication for at least six years, or a period determined by the editorial board.
-Third party plagiarized authors or institutions will be notified, informing them about the faulty authors.
+The editors of EQOL Journal consider plagiarism to be a serious breach of academic ethics.
+Any author who practices plagiarism (in part or totality) will be suspended for six years from submitting new submissions to the EQOL Journal.
+If such a manuscript is approved and published, public exposure of the article with a printed mark (“plagiarized” or “retracted”) on each page of the published file, as well as suspension for future publication for at least six years, or a period determined by the editorial board.
+Third-party plagiarized authors or institutions will be notified, informing them about the faulty authors.
 Plagiarism will result in immediate rejection of the manuscript.
+IMPORTANT: All submissions will be checked twice (after manuscript submission and after acceptance (post-review)) with:

-After the manuscript has been accepted, authors will receive a PDF version of the manuscripts for authorization, as it should look in printed version of EQOL.
+After the manuscript has been accepted, authors will receive a PDF version of the manuscript for authorization, as it should look like a printed version of the EQOL Journal.
 Authors should carefully check for omissions.
 Reporting errors after this point will not be possible and the Editorial Board will not be eligible for them.

 EQOL is hosting the Code of Conduct Ethics Committee of Publications of the COPE (the Committee on Publication Ethics), which provides a forum for publishers and Editors of scientific journals to discuss issues relating to the integrity of the work submitted to or published in their journals.